awsdocs/amazon-ecs-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

 The following IAM policy allows permission to describe and delete a specific cluster\.
-The `DescribeCluster` and `DeleteCluster` actions accept cluster ARNs as resources\.
+The `DescribeClusters` and `DeleteCluster` actions accept cluster ARNs as resources\.

 ```
 {